xunker/bluescsi_pb/README.md

 ..
 I have found that this adapter does not want to work as the internal drive unless you enable termination.
 The PB 520c *does* supply termination power to the internal drive (although it *does not* supply it to the external HDI-30 SCSI connector).

-## 40-pin ribbon should not be seated fully on connector J1 (for me, at least)
+## Ribbon cable should not be seated fully on connector J1 (for me, at least)

 On my PowerBook 520c, seating the drive cable fully on to connector J1 causes the BlueSCSI module to not work.
 I have found that leaving the ribbon cable *slightly* (like, 1mm maybe) off the connector makes the connection much more reliable.
 See picture below so see how much I am talking about: